hydradatabase/docs/features/columnar.md

 ) USING columnar;
 ```

 Insert data into the table and read from it like normal (subject to the limitations listed below).
+Note that columnar supports only btree and hash indexes and their associated constraints.

 ## Limitations

 * Append-only (no ``UPDATE``/``DELETE`` support)
 * No space reclamation (e.g. rolled-back transactions may still consume disk space)
+* No support for `gist`, `gin`, `spgist`, and `brin` indexes.
 * No bitmap index scans
 * No tidscans
 * No sample scans